American River, South Australia: History

 Frank Potts was the first official settler in 1842, before moving to the mainland and establishing the Bleasdale vineyard and winery at Langhorne Creek.
 John Buick, a professional boat builder, built the first house in the town in 1844.
 It was fashioned out of local stone, pug and sput timber and remained standing until 1985.

 A fish canning factory existed for a few years from the late 1890s, remnants of which may still be found on the shore north of the town proper.
 Gypsum was mined at Flour Cask Bay, later at Pelican Lagoon and trucked to nearby Ballast Head, from 1956 until 1986.

-Until the 1980s the town was serviced regularly by the ketches Falie, Nelcebee (last service 15 April 1982) and Ulonga, operated by R. Fricker & Co.
-Consequently, on cessation of this service the wharf area for some time was a redundant commercial facility, resulting in the removal of several buildings and fuel facilities.
+Until the 1980s, the town was serviced regularly by the ketches Falie, Nelcebee (last service 15 April 1982) and Ulonga, operated by R. Fricker & Co.
+Consequently, for some time after the cessation of this service, the wharf area for some time was a redundant commercial facility; this resulted in the removal of several buildings and fuel facilities.

 Tourism

 The town looks out over Pelican Lagoon, which is a popular place for birdwatching, kayaking and boating, though fishing within the lagoon is prohibited.

-The establishment of guest houses at American River in the early part of the 20th century were the forerunner of today's tourism industry on Kangaroo Island.
-Ryberg, Lierich, and Linnett, are names synonymous with the development of tourism at American River.
+Ryberg House

 Nils Ryberg, a Swedish born immigrant, settled at American River in 1884, and ten years later built the original "Ryberg House" on the site of the present Kangaroo Island Lodge, exclusively for tourist accommodation.

-Ryberg added to the building over several years, before selling to John and Valerie Linnett in 1913.
+Ryberg added to his lodge over several years, before selling to John and Valerie Linnett in 1913.
 Ryberg House was completely rebuilt in 1928, and remains today.
 Fishing trips were an integral part of the business, with three boats, Warrigal, Linnette and Linnette 2 comprising the fleet which operated until 1985.

 The business was operated until John Linnett's death in 1955, after which time his four sons, Keith, Lionel, Leon and Gordon continued under the name of Linnetts Pleasure Resort.
 Leon Linnett assumed sole proprietorship in 1971, expanding the resort with the erection of several new wings and refurbishing the reception, administration and restaurant areas in 1980, when the resort became known as Linnetts Island Club.
 Leon Linnett sold the property in the late 1990s to an Adelaide-based consortium that trades under the name Kangaroo Island Lodge.